 Directed Thesis Research, Writing, and Media Presentation

-Continuation of faculty supervision of the research and writing of the thesis project and/or development of the media presentation of research findings.
-May be repeated, but credit will not be applied toward the Master
+Faculty supervision of the research and writing of the thesis project and/or development of the media presentation of research findings.
+Graduate students who have completed 18 units or more toward the

 Independent Study in Advanced Historical Issues